ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 - **Important for:** Everyone
 - **Racial Increases:** Dwarf (+2), Forsaken (+1), Gnome (+1), Human (+1), Orc (+1), Pandaren (+2), Tauren (+1), Troll (+1, +2 if Drakkari)

-<div style='margin-top:20px;'></div>

-## Determining Ability Scores

-#### Focus and Foible.

-This method leads to more focused characters with clearer weaknesses.

-Before applying modifiers, choose one focus (an ability score you‘re good at) and one foible (an ability score you‘re bad at).<br><br>

-*Focus*.
-Mark this attribute as 18

-*Foible*.
-Mark this attribute as 8
-<br><br>
-Set your remaining attributes at 10, and distribute 16 points among the ability scores in any way you desire.
-You may reduce an existing attribute by up to 2 points to gain 2 points to add to another attribute.

-\columnbreak

 #### Intelligence
 ___
 - **Measures:** Mental acuity, information recall, analytical skill